satoru-takeuchi/elkdat/README.md

 # Managing test VM

-You can boot test VM as follows.
+You can boot a test VM as follows.

 ```
 $ ./up